mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 You wanna experience the new paradigm being touted on X and other corners of the civilized web.
 If this is the last frontier before either utopia or dystopia — depending on who you ask — let's see it up close.

-You might read this and think: another pissed programmer because of <_insert reason_>.
+You might read this as coming out a bit snarky and think: another pissed programmer because of <_insert reason_> but no. I'm simultaneously highly skeptic of the AI boosters stating this technology will replace us all and

 <hr/>